A: It's not really known how long DVDs will last,

 recordings are important to you, and they will never leave my location

-you can be sure you are happy with them before I return the tapes.
+can be sure you are happy with them before I return the tapes.

 Q: Some tapes contain sensitive material, is this safe with